Disaster Manual: Section 8 - Consumer Protection Issues

 - Research lenders, contractors, appraisers, etc. with the attorney general’s office or the Better Business Bureau and review their complaint history.

 - Never make false statements on a loan application.
-Any lender who allows this is fraudulent and possibly criminal.
+Any lender who encourages this is fraudulent and possibly criminal.

 - Do not let anyone convince you to borrow more money that you know you cannot afford.